Course Major/Double Major

 Students can use the Major/Minor Requirement Checklist to be make sure they complete all requirements.
-You must be logged in with you Swarthmore email to view this document.

 - To graduate with a major or double major in Political Science, a student must complete 8.5 credits in the Department, including the senior comprehensive exercise.

 - At least five of the 8.5 credits must be taken at Swarthmore with faculty from the Department.
 Please see the Political Department website for an up-to-date list of course offerings and their distributions.

 - Majors must take courses in all 4 of the aforementioned sub-fields.
 The Department recommends that in addition to any Intro level courses, students take their first theory course before the end of their sophomore year.
 Only the following courses satisfy the Political Theory distribution requirement: POLS 011, POLS 012 , POLS 100, POLS 101, with the latter two being honors seminars, where honors students get priority admission.